Mona-Bhagat/project-polaris-fabric/README.md

 ## Enterprise SaaS Analytics Platform on Microsoft Fabric

-Project Polaris is an end-to-end enterprise analytics platform designed and built on Microsoft Fabric for NimbusFlow, a fictional SaaS workflow automation company.
+Project Polaris is an end-to-end enterprise analytics platform designed and built on Microsoft Fabric for Nimbus2000 a fictional SaaS workflow automation company.

 The project was structured as a full analytics-platform engagement rather than a standalone dashboard build.
 It covers solution architecture, synthetic source-system design, data ingestion, medallion-layer transformations, data-quality controls, business modelling, pipeline orchestration, semantic modelling and executive reporting.